-The first portion of I-280 completed was the pre-Interstate route of New Jersey 25A, a 1.1-mile route between Clifton Avenue in Downtown Newark and Grant Avenue in Harrison.
+The first portion of I-280 completed was the pre-Interstate route of Route 25A, a 1.1 mile route between Clifton Avenue in Downtown Newark and Grant Avenue in Harrison.
 This included the 1949-opened Passiac River lift bridge (William J. Stickel Memorial Bridge).
-Work followed in 1960 in the Oranges, with 14.5-miles of I-280 completed by 1973 from Parsippany to Harrison.
+Work followed in 1960 in the Oranges, with 14.5 miles of I-280 completed by 1973 from Parsippany to Harrison.
 The final 3.4 miles from Harrison to I-95 at Kearny, opened in 1980.1

 - Interstate 280 (New Jersey), NYCRoads.com.